manterolat/argo2-tracker/README.md

 We launched the Argo 2 capsule on April 2016 using the Feather M0 setup without the thermocouple (due to SPI issues - fixed in Teensy version).
 We received data throughout most of flight, which reached over 30 km altitude, and used HabHub to follow the capsule.
 Unfortunately, the capsule landed in a mountainous area that made recovery impossible.

 A second launch is planned for late November 2016.
-This time the Teensy setup will be used with the thermocouple enabled.

 ---